RubixML/ML/docs/faq.md

 ini_set('memory_limit', '-1');
 ```

 > **Note:** Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners allow you to train them in batches.
-See the section on [Online](online.md) learners for more information.
+If you have more data than you can hold in memory, some learners allow you to train in batches.
+See the section on [Training](training.md) for more information.

 ### Training is slower than usual.
 Training time depends on a number of factors including size of the dataset and complexity of the model.
 If you believe that training is taking unusually long then check the following factors.